XXX's and OOO's (An American Girl)

 "XXX's and OOO's (An American Girl)" is a song written by Matraca Berg and Alice Randall, and recorded by American country music singer Trisha Yearwood.
 It was released in June 1994 as the lead single from her album Thinkin' About You.
 The song became her second number-one hit on the US country chart and her first since "She's in Love with the Boy" in 1991.
 The single also peaked at number 14 on the Bubbling Under Hot 100 chart and number one on the Canadian Country singles chart.
 It is the theme song to her Food Network show Trisha's Southern Kitchen.

+In co-writing the song with Berg, Alice Randall became the second African-American woman to write a number-one country hit.

 Content

-The song is narrated by Yearwood and tells the story of a young woman who has dreams and ambitions, but also discusses how she works hard and is a simple American girl who "signs her letters with XXX's and OOO's".
+The song tells the story of a young woman who has huge dreams and ambitions, but also discusses how she works hard and is a simple American girl who "signs her letters with XXX's and OOO's".
 She dreams of becoming successful in a man's world, citing her father as an example.
 The chorus verifies how the woman is a simple American girl.
 In the song, there are references to R&B/soul singer Aretha Franklin and country singer Patsy Cline.
 The song was also the theme to a television pilot titled XXX's and OOO's, which was pitched to CBS in late 1994.

+Personnel

+All credits are adapted from the liner notes of Thinkin' About You.